 “Yet your cup remains untouched.
 You have not touched it because you know you would be as I am, the moment that sake passes your lips.”

 Izanagi said nothing.
-His gaze remained on the hearth before him, the flames of which reflected the ghastly state of his beloved Izanami, but mercifully kept the worst of her from direct sight.
+His gaze remained on the hearth before him, the flames of which reflected the ghastly state of his beloved Izanami but mercifully kept the worst aspects from direct sight.
 “Yes,” he admitted.
 “Should I drink this sake, I will forever be a prisoner of Yomi-no-Kuni.
 Doomed to wander these barren plains for eternity.
 Forbidden to leave.”

 “How is he?”

-“In the aftermath, I beheaded him and dismembered his body into eight parts.
+“In the fury, I beheaded him with my sword and dismembered his body into eight parts.
 But like you and I, he is a god.
 He lives on in another form.
 A phenomena of the floating world to be known as volcanoes.
 In the same way he burned you to death, he will scotch the land with his sorrow and fury.”

 Izanagi eyed the shadowy forms behind his wife.
 For hours, the duo had said nothing, nor moved, but he had no doubt that these two would lunge the moment his wife gives the order.

 Would he be able to best them in combat?
 To outrun them?